This post may contain affiliate links. Read our disclosure page for full details.

-This is a guest post by Kay of The Chaotic Scot.
+This guest post on the most romantic things to do in Edinburgh is by Kay of The Chaotic Scot.

 - The Stockbridge Restaurant offers a ‘3 courses for £33.95’ set menu Tues – Fri

 - The five-course set menu at Aizle is £55pp or £90pp with paired drinks

 Don’t forget about the delicious drink options in Edinburgh.
 You can even take a tour to help you find the best spots (and taste the best beverages!).
 Consider options like this Whisky Tasting with History & Storytelling.

 At times, you just need to take a step back from the world of IMAX screens and 4D cinematic experiences, in favour of some ‘old school cool’.